Fatal Frame II: How to Use & Rebind Controls – Full Input Guide

 Search vs. Camera Mode: The Core Concept

-Fatal Frame II: Crimson Butterfly Remake runs on two main control layers:
+The game runs on two main control layers:

-• Search Mode: Normal exploration – walking, running, interacting, holding hands, using items, and opening the map.
+• Search Mode: normal exploration – walking, running, interacting, holding hands, using items, and opening the map.

-• Camera Mode: When you raise the Camera Obscura – aiming, zoom/focus, switching film, shooting, evading, and locking onto ghosts.
+• Camera Mode: when you raise the Camera Obscura – aiming, zoom/focus, switching film, shooting, evading, and locking onto ghosts.

 Default Controller Layouts (Modern & Classic)